mrtnetwork/bitcoin_base/README.md

     enhances privacy.

 ### Node Provider
-We have added two APIs (Mempool and BlockCypher) to the plugin for network access.
-You can easily use these two APIs to obtain information such as unspent transactions (UTXO), network fees, sending transactions, receiving transaction information, and retrieving account transactions.
+We have integrated two APIs, Mempool and BlockCypher, into the plugin to facilitate network access.
+These APIs enable seamless retrieval of information such as unspent transactions (UTXO), network fees, sending transactions, receiving transaction details, and fetching account transactions.

+As of now, supports Bitcoin on both the testnet and mainnet, as well as Dogecoin, Litecoin, and Dash on the mainnet.
+However, for Bitcoin Cash, please note that we are currently exploring options for a free provider to implement support.

 ## EXAMPLES